charliewag/FinalProj60872/README.md

 ---

-#### Step 6 — Train the NLP classifier
+#### Step 6 - Train the NLP classifier

-Trains two TF-IDF + Ridge binary classifiers (hand-edited only, and combined) on the aggregated scores.
+Trains a TF-L2 Norm + Ridge and TF-L2 Norm Centroid LDA-like binary classifiers (hand-edited only, and combined) on the aggregated scores.
 Excludes the ambiguous middle zone (3.0–5.5).

 ```
 python train1axis.py